LetiMaradini/MICB475_25W2_Team_7/Lab_Notebook/Aim_1.md

 ## Future direction

 - **Machine learning applications**
-  - Use ISA-1 taxa as features for classification models (Random Forest)
-  - Predict exposure status based on microbiome composition

----

-- **Functional analysis**
-  - Map indicator taxa to:
-    - Metabolic pathways
-    - Functional gene categories
-  - Determine ecological roles of key taxa

----

-- **Cross-method validation**
+  - Use diversity metrics analysis results for Core Microbiome analysis
+  - Subsequently use for "exposure status" prediction (based on microbiome composition) in Random Forest model machine-learning construction

 ---